tiffaniechia/Instagram-Clone/README.md

 For week 9 at [Makers Academy](http://makersacademy.com), we were tasked to build a web application that replicated the core functionalities that Instagram has.

-The app has several core features which included:
+The app has several core features which includes:

  - User login & authentication
  - Posts uploading, created with a picture, hashtags, and location